Christie Hotel

 Building in Los Angeles, California, U.S.

-Christie Hotel, formerly The Hollywood Inn and The Drake, is a historic eight-story building at 6724 W. Hollywood Blvd. in Hollywood, California.
+Christie Hotel, formerly The Hollywood Inn and The Drake, also known as the Church of Scientology Information Center, is a historic eight-story building at 6724 W. Hollywood Blvd. in Hollywood, California.
 Considered Hollywood's first skyscraper and also its first luxury hotel, the building features Georgian Revival architecture and has been described as "an excellent example of its style" by the United States Department of the Interior.